-- (b) Bonus amount represents bonus earned for the 2007 year. - (c) Stock awards consist of restricted stock granted under the 2007 Plan.
-The fair value of restricted stock is valued at the closing price on the date of grant, October 1, 2007, which was \$18.25.
-Amount reported represents pro rata portion of compensation expense, recognized ratably over the four year vesting period, as per FASB Statement No. 123(R), disregarding an estimate for forfeitures. - (d) Option Awards consist of stock appreciation rights to be settled in stock, granted under the 2007 Plan.
+- (a) Under the 2008 Annual Incentive Plan, Messrs.
+Boshart and Hensel were entitled to receive bonuses of \$192,600 and \$131,600, respectively; however, they both declined these cash bonuses. - b) Stock awards consist of restricted stock granted under the 2007 Plan.
+The fair value of restricted stock is valued at the closing price on the date of grants, May 6, 2008 and October 1, 2007, which was \$13.02 and \$18.25, respectively.
+Amount reported represents pro rata portion of compensation expense, recognized ratably over the four year vesting period, pursuant to FASB Statement No. 123(R), disregarding an estimate for forfeitures. - Option Awards consist of stock appreciation rights to be settled in stock, granted under the 2007 Plan.
 Stock appreciation rights are valued using the Black-Scholes model.
-The Company used the following assumptions to estimate the fair value of the options: expected dividend yield 0%, expected volatility 49%, risk-free interest rate 4.3%, and expected life 6 years.
-Amount reported represents pro rata portion of compensation expense, recognized ratably over the four year vesting period, as per FASB Statement No. 123(R), disregarding an estimate for forfeitures. - (e) Amounts consist of employer matching contributions to our 401(k) plan. - (f) Amount includes an auto allowance of \$6,000.
+The Company used the following assumptions to estimate the fair value of the May 6, 2008 grant: expected dividend yield 0%, expected volatility 48%, risk-free interest rate 3.65%, and expected life 7 years.
+The Company used the following assumptions to estimate the fair value of the October 1, 2007 grant: expected dividend yield 0%, expected volatility 49%, risk-free interest rate 4.3%, and expected life 6 years.
+Amount reported represents pro rata portion of compensation expense, recognized ratably over the four year vesting period, as per FASB Statement No. 123(R), disregarding an estimate for forfeitures. - (d) Amounts consist of employer matching contributions to the 401(k) plan. - (e) Amount includes an auto allowance of \$6,000 and employer matching contributions to the 401(k) plan.